 The Bachelor of Science in Management offers students a well-rounded educational experience that focuses on the development of management and leadership skills.
 The program is of particular interest to those who need to complete their baccalaureate education to move up the organizational hierarchy and want to supplement their current skills with specific business functions (such as finance, budgeting, operations, information systems, etc.) with specialized knowledge of leadership and organizational behavior.
 The core of the Management program provides students with a conceptual foundation on managing and leading people and organizations; it also emphasizes demonstrable communication skills that help students evolve as managers and leaders in the future.
 Students have the opportunity to relate the classroom experience to their current jobs and apply their new knowledge.
+Assessments will be conducted at the onset and prior to completion of the program.

 Learning outcomes for this program may be found at: http://www.redlands.edu/BS-MGMT/learning-outcomes.